-Lettuce is not something you would normally can or freeze, as this water-heavy vegetable does not stand up well to such methods.
+Lettuce is not something normally canned or frozen, as this water-heavy vegetable does not stand up well to such methods.

 Fermenting it, however, is a good way to preserve that bumper lettuce crop coming into the garden.
 Lettuce has a very high water content, so it is a good candidate for dry-salt fermentation.

-You can add any flavorings you want – minced garlic to fresh herbs to spices – but the pure lettuce-salt combination makes a bright lettuce ferment that is a great addition to those summer salads of peppers, tomatoes, and cucumbers.
+Add any flavorings as desired – minced garlic to fresh herbs to spices – but the pure lettuce-salt combination makes a bright lettuce ferment that is a great addition to those summer salads of peppers, tomatoes, and cucumbers.

 - Lettuce (as many heads or leaves as need preserving)

 - Wash lettuce and remove any brown leaves.
 Depending on the type of lettuce, there are a few preparation options.
 For a crunchier lettuce like a romaine or a sturdy leaf or iceberg lettuce, shred it like cabbage for sauerkraut.
 For a softer-leafed lettuce, cut lettuce into pieces as wide and long as the diameter of your fermentation vessel.